Overview of Genital Licking in Dogs

 Diagnosis of Genital Licking in Dogs

-- Abdominal radiographs (X-ray) assess for the presence of a pyometra (infected uterus) in an intact (not spayed) female and prostate abnormalities in the male
+- Abdominal radiographs (X-ray) assess for the presence of a pyometra (infected uterus) in an intact (not spayed) female and prostate abnormalities in a male.

 Treatment of Genital Licking in Dogs

-There are several things your veterinarian might recommend to treat the patient with genital discharge and excessive licking.
+There are several things your veterinarian might recommend to treat a patient with genital discharge and excessive licking.

 Administer all prescribed medication as directed by your veterinarian and observe your pet closely.
-If the clinical signs are not improving or getting worse, contact your veterinarian at once.
+If the clinical signs are not improving or getting worse, contact your veterinarian immediately.